 Bret of Green Global Travel

 After seeing pearl diving in Tahiti as a challenge on The Amazing Race years ago, we were excited to finally get a chance to try it for ourselves.
 The Bora Pearl Company (on the island of Bora Bora) was originally opened as a pearl boutique by Erwin and Ate Christian in 1977.
 Once their daughter, Tea, took an interest in marine biology and jewelry design, they created The Farm, one of the only places in Tahiti where visitors can go diving for a pearl of their very own.
 The experience starts with a tour of the facility, which includes a brief education on how Tahitian black pearls are grown.
-Then it was time to grab our masks and snorkels and swim out into a gorgeous blue lagoon, where we saw Spotted Rays and all sorts of tropical fish below.
+Then it was time to grab our masks and snorkels and swim out into a gorgeous blue lagoon, where we saw Spotted Rays and all sorts of tropical fish below (we were so inspired we’re going to contact Odd Ball Fish online to see if we can get some for our aquarium).
 The Farm is divided into four sections, each with around 22 lines holding four to six oysters each.
 Once you dive down 10 to 15 feet and unhook the line of your choice, you bring it back up to see what’s inside.
 Back at the shop they carefully pry the oyster open just wide enough to find the precious gem inside.
 If the pearl is valued at $300 (the cost of the experience) or more you get to keep it; if not, they’ll replace it with one that is.
 Afterwards, the jewelers take the pearl back to drill a hole for stringing, so you can then have it put onto a necklace or bracelet.
 It’s an awesome souvenir from your one-of-a-kind underwater adventure!

 Fly over the Pink Lakes in Western Australia